mattpolzin/idv/README.md

 Snag a copy of Idris 2 (or build it from source) and install it as normal.
 Idv will let you switch to your system copy in addition to versions installed by Idv, so it is not a total loss to have Idris 2 installed outside of Idv.

-NOTE: For now, Idv will always assume the system Idris 2 install is located at the default path of `~/.idris2/bin`.
+By default, Idv assumes the system copy of Idris 2 has been installed to `~/.idris2/bin/idris2`.
+You can specify a different location to look for Idris 2 by setting the `IDRIS2` environment variable when running `make`.

 ## Installation